Criminal Possession of a Firearm

 Identity of the contraband – part of the act or intent elements

 In criminal firearm possession cases, a different kind of identity can also be a key issue.
 This is the identity of the contraband.
-In a gun crime case, sometimes the identity of the firearm can be critical.
-Did the person “possess a stolen firearm?
+And in a gun crime case, sometimes the identity of the firearm can be critical.
+So, did the person “possess a stolen firearm?
 Was it a firearm at all?
 Or just a BB gun, or air “gun?”
-Did the defendant know or intend to possess?
+And did the defendant intend to knowingly possess?

 Firearm possession defense

 In a gun possession case, we can defend by analyzing the prosecution evidence.
-Does it prove anything?
+So, does it prove anything?
 Or is it just circumstantial evidence proving nothing about the innocent accused?

 When it comes to criminal possession law, evidence may relate to both the elements of criminal intent, and prohibited act.
 For example, what if you legally bought a gun, but did not know the serial number was stolen?
 Does that raise the issue of criminal intent or, of “identity of the item?”
 Both.